Borr Drilling Ltd (BORR) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for BORR is $9.93, which is $3.51 above than the current price.
-The public float for BORR is 217.34M, and at present, short sellers hold a 4.25% of that float.
-The average trading volume of BORR on November 15, 2023 was 1.33M shares.
+The average price point forecasted by analysts for Borr Drilling Ltd (BORR) is $9.90, which is $3.54 above the current market price.
+The public float for BORR is 217.02M, and currently, short sellers hold a 4.25% ratio of that floaft.
+The average trading volume of BORR on November 22, 2023 was 1.34M shares.

 BORR’s Market Performance